GUS (retailer): Other retail and manufacturing growth

+Argos Retail Group (2000–2006)

 In 2001 the company changed its name to GUS plc using the identifier GUS on the London Stock Exchange.
 In November 2002, Homebase was acquired by GUS plc for £900 million, where it formed part of the Argos Retail Group.
 The previous month, GUS had announced that the Jungle.com business was also to be merged into the ARG division of the business and run from Argos' Milton Keynes headquarters.
 From early in the year the Home Shopping division also embarked on a successful turnaround strategy helped by advisers managed by Rob Wherrett of Zymolysis.

 Canadian operations

 With the purchase of British & Colonial Furniture in 1945, GUS gained ownership of their first Canadian business, Woodhouse & Co.
 Great Universal Stores of Canada Limited was expanded with the further purchases of Legare Co., C. W. Lindsay, Forsts and Adams Furniture Co.
 In 1953, Isaac Wolfson investigated a merger of his Canadian operations with Canadian department store Robert Simpson but withdrew from the deal at the last minute.
 By 1964, GUS operated 125 furniture and appliance stores across Canada.
 Charles Wolfson, Isaac's brother was formerly president, became chairman as of 1 January 1963, and John P. Adderley became president and chief executive officer.